14 Steps Every Homeowner Should Take to Winterize Their Home

 Standard gas at the pump can gum up a carburetor on a small engine in just a few months.
-I’ve had to replace a few carburetors for this reason.
-Now, once i’ve used a tool for the last time before storage, I suck the gas out of the tank with a turkey baster and run the engine dry.
-Then, I add a bit of non-oxygenated gas, which has a longer shelf life but is too expensive to burn all year.
-I also add a splash of fuel stabilizer and run the engine for a while on the good stuff before storing it. — Josh Risberg, Contributing Editor
+To avoid this, suck the gas out of the tank with a turkey baster and run the engine dry.
+Then add a bit of non-oxygenated gas, which has a longer shelf life but is too expensive to burn all year.
+You can also add a splash of fuel stabilizer and run the engine for a while on the good stuff before storing it.

 Cut the power to your central air conditioner before the weather turns frigid.
-Your compressor could be damaged if your A/C accidentally gets turned on in low temperatures.
-Also, some A/C compressors have a crankcase heater to keep the oil warm.
+Your compressor could be damaged if your AC accidentally gets turned on in low temperatures.
+Also, some AC compressors have a crankcase heater to keep the oil warm.
 Running this heater in the winter wastes money and the warmth could attract mice.
-(Already got mice?
-Here’s our best advice on how to get rid of them.)

-Flip off the breaker if the A/C compressor has a dedicated circuit, or rotate the disconnect block upside down into the ‘off’ position.
+Flip off the breaker if your AC compressor has a dedicated circuit, or rotate the disconnect block upside down into the “off” position.
 The disconnect block is located outside in a small panel near the compressor.
 Reenergize the unit 24 hours before startup.
 That gives the oil time to reach operating temperature.
-Plus: Check out these common air conditioning mistakes you might be making.

 Lube Your Car in 4 Critical Places